Why choose a catamaran?

 A Smooth and Stable Ride

 Underway, a well-designed Powercat, whether of a planing, semi-displacement or displacement hull type, will produce a much smoother and stable ride than the average monohull.
+With its dual-hull configuration, a Powercat minimizes roll and provides enhanced comfort in choppy waters, making it ideal for both leisure cruising and offshore adventures.

 Twin Engine Reliability